I left my heart in San Francisco, along with my overpriced apartment. I think that’s how the song goes, right?

 That said, it can be a bit generic.
 This is where you’ll find the same department stores you can find in any city.
 Union Square doesn’t have the San Francisco character you will find in other neighborhoods.

 Here, you’ll find iconic views, including San Francisco’s most “crookedest street,” Lombard Street.
 There are plenty of boutique shops and restaurants in Nob Hill too, and Polk Street is lined with a variety of bars.
+This is why I believe it’s the best place to stay in san francisco.

-Top Things to do in Union Square
+Top Things to Do and See in Union Square

 – Shop till you drop in big-name stores like Neiman Marcus and Macys and treat yourself at one of Maiden Lane’s boutiques.